 Brandon Middleton is a registered patent attorney who focuses his practice on various intellectual property matters.
 Middleton prepares and prosecutes patent applications, trademark registration applications and copyright registration applications for clients ranging from individual entrepreneurs and start-up companies to colleges, universities and Fortune 500 companies.
-While his practice focuses primarily on patent and trademark prosecution, Middleton also assists other WLJ intellectual property attorneys and Trial Team members on intellectual property-related litigation.
+While his practice focuses primarily on patent and trademark prosecution, Middleton also assists other WLJ intellectual property attorneys and litigators on intellectual property-related litigation.

 Prior to attending law school, Middleton graduated with a Bachelor of Science in Chemical Engineering from the University of Arkansas and worked for a top 10 Fortune 500 company at a crude oil refinery.
 While at the University of Arkansas, Middleton served on the Board of the University’s chapter of the American Institute of Chemical Engineers.